 |

-Tabletop Gaming Feeling bored?
-Try playing some new board games at Rodman Public Library’s Tabletop Gaming.
-The popular all-ages program returns to the Main Library at 5:30 p.m. on Tuesday, April 1.
-Each month, a new game will be featured so that patrons can learn a new game.
-Of course, other games available in the library’s collection will also be available and visitors are always welcome to bring their own games.
-The free monthly event will normally be held on the first Tuesday of each month.
+Tabletop Gaming Tabletop Gaming, a popular all-ages program continues at the Main Library at 5:30 p.m. on Tuesday, January 6.
+Each month, a new game is featured so that patrons can learn a new game.
+Of course, games from the library’s collection are also available and visitors are welcome to bring their own games.
+The free monthly event is held on the first Tuesday of each month.
 The aim of the family program is to give area residents an opportunity to gather with others to play their favorite card and board games and make new friends.
 Light snacks will be offered and no registration is required to attend the monthly program.
 Although the program is open to players of all ages, children under 13 must be accompanied by an adult.

 |